Publication of Complaint Information Policy

 - Where:

-- the Commission determines to refer a complaint to an officer’s head of jurisdiction; or
+- the Commission determines to refer a complaint to a judicial officer’s head of jurisdiction; or

 an investigating panel finalises its investigation and notifies the Commission of the outcome under section 43(5) of the Act,